In spring we see our homes differently. After the darkness of winter it is a time to renew our relationship with our home.

 A space that is not lived in, or for whatever reason is not maintained, will eventually decay and become unliveable.

-And when it is all done, you recognise the glowing sense of happiness that comes from creating that order, knowing that every nook and cranny is clean.
-It a good feeling that brings a rush of dopamine.
+And when it is all done you recognise the glowing sense of happiness that comes from creating that order.
+You know that every nook and cranny is clean.
+It a good feeling – a rush of dopamine.

 Imposing order and restoring cleanliness creates a strong and important human connection to space.